Dee Ford: 2015 season

 Ford returned to his role as the backup outside linebacker in 2015, behind key veteran Hali and Houston.
-Ford missed Weeks 11-12 after suffering a back injury.
-During Week 13, Ford earned his first NFL start against the Oakland Raiders after Justin Houston suffered a knee injury that caused him to miss the rest of the season.
+Ford missed Weeks 11–12 after suffering a back injury.
+During Week 13, Ford earned his first NFL start against the Oakland Raiders after Houston suffered a knee injury that caused him to miss the rest of the season.
 Ford finished the 34–20 victory over the Raiders with a solo tackle.
 In the next game against the San Diego Chargers, he made a season-high seven solo tackles, defended a pass, and sacked quarterback Philip Rivers thrice in a 10–3 victory.
 Ford made his first career solo sack and marked a career-high with his three-sack performance.

 Ford finished his second professional season with 23 combined tackles (21 solo), two pass deflections, and four sacks in 14 games and five starts.

 2016 season

-Ford began the 2016 season as the starting right outside linebacker, in place of Justin Houston, who was recovering from surgery in February to repair a torn ACL.
+Ford began the 2016 season as the starting right outside linebacker, in place of Houston, who was recovering from surgery in February to repair a torn ACL.

-Ford started in the season-opener against the San Diego Chargers and recorded four solo tackles and a sack on Philip Rivers during the 33-27 overtime victory.
-During Week 6, Ford made five combined tackles and sacked Oakland Raiders quarterback Derek Carr twice in a 26-10 road victory.
-He did not record a sack in the next game against the New Orleans Saints and only recorded one tackle total on a down effort/ However, the Chiefs still won 27-21.
-The following week against the Indianapolis Colts, Ford collected five combined tackles and was credited with a career-high 3.5 sacks on quarterback Andrew Luck during a 30-14 victory.
-During Week 9, he had his second consecutive game with multiple sacks after he sacked quarterback Blake Bortles twice during a 19-14 victory over the Jacksonville Jaguars.
-In the next game, Ford collected three combined tackles, deflected a pass, and recorded a sack on Cam Newton, as the Chiefs defeated the Carolina Panthers by a score 20-17.
+Ford started in the season-opener against the San Diego Chargers and recorded four solo tackles and a sack on Philip Rivers during the 33–27 overtime victory.
+During Week 6, Ford made five combined tackles and sacked Oakland Raiders quarterback Derek Carr twice in a 26–10 road victory.
+He did not record a sack in the next game against the New Orleans Saints and only recorded one tackle total on a down effort/ However, the Chiefs still won 27–21.
+The following week against the Indianapolis Colts, Ford collected five combined tackles and was credited with a career-high 3.5 sacks on quarterback Andrew Luck during a 30–14 victory.
+During Week 9, he had his second consecutive game with multiple sacks after he sacked quarterback Blake Bortles twice during a 19–14 victory over the Jacksonville Jaguars.
+In the next game, Ford collected three combined tackles, deflected a pass, and recorded a sack on Cam Newton, as the Chiefs defeated the Carolina Panthers by a score 20–17.
 This was his third consecutive game with a sack.
 Through Ford's first nine games of his 2016 season, he was tied with Lorenzo Alexander as the NFL's sack leader.
-Although Houston returned to his starting left outside linebacker role in Week 11, Ford was able to start at right outside linebacker from Weeks 14-16 ahead of Tamba Hali.
+Although Houston returned to his starting left outside linebacker role in Week 11, Ford was able to start at right outside linebacker from Weeks 14–16 ahead of Hali.

 Ford finished his third season with 38 combined tackles (25 solo), a career-high ten sacks, and two pass deflections in 15 games and 14 starts.